 Visiting Alexandria is not really on anyone’s bucket list unless you are into ancient Egyptian history – but if you are on a cruise you will undoubtedly stop at Alexandria for a day or so.
 Alexandria is the second-largest city in Egypt and you can spend one day in Alexandria before you head off to Cairo to see the pyramids.

 Alexandria has of course been around a few years.
 Founded by Alexander the Great around 331 BC.
 It is an important Mediterranean port city and the second-largest city in Egypt.
 Now when your ship docks at the port the countdown begins.
-We spend the first day headed to Cairo but our second day we put together a list of everything we could see while spending 1 day in Alexandria.
+We spend the first day headed to Cairo but on our second day, we put together a list of everything we could see while spending 1 day in Alexandria.